Procore Championship: Ben Griffin leads charge of US Ryder Cup players but Scottie Scheffler eight behind

 Of Bradley's other players in the field, a 67 moved Cameron Young to five under, one shot clear of Collin Morikawa (68).

-Rounds of 70s left Harris English and Justin Thomas at two-under, with Sam Burns and Patrick Cantlay one shot further adrift and on the projected cut line heading into Friday's final hours.
+Rounds of 70s left Harris English and Justin Thomas at two under, with Sam Burns and Patrick Cantlay one shot further adrift, right on the cut line to extend their Ryder Cup preparations into the weekend.

+The two Ryder Cup players missing from the field are Bryson DeChambeau, who is ineligible for PGA Tour events as he plays on the LIV Golf circuit, and Xander Schauffele, who is spending time with his newborn son.

+First-round leader Mackenzie Hughes, who shot a 63 on Thursday, dropped to a share of seventh place after shooting two-over-par on Friday.

 Who will win the Procore Championship?
 Watch throughout the weekend live on Sky Sports.
 Live coverage continues on Saturday from 11pm on Sky Sports Golf.
 Not got Sky?
 Get Sky Sports or stream with no contract on NOW.